 And, of course, you can always add a can of beans if you want them in there :).

-- Crock pot/ Slow cooker - If you don't already have one of these, what are you waiting for?
-OR even better...get an instant pot that has a slow-cook option (this one's an AWESOME price right now).
+- Crock pot/ Slow cooker - If you don't already have a crock pot, what are you waiting for?
+If you like multi-tasking tools (or preserving cupboard space) I highly recommend getting an instant pot that has a slow-cook option (this one's an AWESOME price right now).

 - Stackable soup bowls - These are the perfect color to match any kitchen with handles so you won't spill.